rongbin666/glitter-sdk-py/docs/examples.rst

         "tx": "B88CEA8172F0B8BD7EAC3021C1B347786F74EDCD9110A7525C61237CD91FCE73",
     }

-if the schema all ready exist, the return like:
+If the schema already exists, the return would be:

 .. code-block:: json